AxiaTheDeveloper/Elemental-Ninja/README.md

 # Elemental Ninja
 University Game Project
 <p>
-I code the whole game except for the parallax and assist the main menu script.
+I code and combine the whole game and my other programmer worked on the parallax and we both code the main menu.
 </p>

 [Elemental Itch.io Link](https://axiathedeveloper.itch.io/elementalninja)